scopecone/engineering-metrics-study/README.md

 - `USE_GRAPHQL_DEPLOYMENTS=false npm run collect …` — falls back to the REST Deployments API if the GitHub GraphQL schema changes; the default GraphQL path batches deployments and statuses to minimise API calls.
 - The collector automatically respects conditional requests (ETag/Last-Modified headers) and will pause when the GitHub rate limit approaches zero, so reruns can safely share cached responses.
 - PR bot authors are filtered by default.
 Use `npm run collect -- --include-bot-prs …` to keep them, or override detection heuristics with `--bot-author-patterns dependabot,renovate`.
+- Deployments collected through the GitHub Deployments API can be narrowed to production-ready signals by setting both `deployments.environments` and `deployments.statuses` per repo.
+For example, Sentry now limits counting to `Production` deployments whose latest status is `success`, removing thousands of preview deploys from the weekly totals.

 ### Testing